elsa-workflows/elsa-website/docs/extensibility/extensibility-custom-activities.md

 ## Async Execution

-If you need to make asynchronous invocations from your activity, override `OnExecuteAsync` method instead of `OnExecute`:
+If you need to make asynchronous invocations from your activity, override the `OnExecuteAsync` method instead of `OnExecute`:

 ```c#
 public class SayHelloWorld : Activity